Active Learning of Deep Neural Networks via Gradient-Free Cutting Planes: Experiments

-To demonstrate the viability of our method when applied to tackle real life tasks, we also explore the concatenation of microsoft Phi-2 \citep{phi2-blog} model with our two-layer ReLU binary classifier for sentiment classification task on IMDB \citep{maas-EtAl:2011:ACL-HLT2011} movie review datasets.
-Specifically, the dataset contains $50k$ movie reviews collected online with each comment accompanied with binary labels where $+1$ denoting a positive review and $-1$ denoting a negative review.
-See Appendix \ref{ibdb_append} for several training data examples.
-We test our proposed active learning algorithm conjuncted with our cutting-plane training scheme as described in Section \ref{train} and Section \ref{al} respectively.
-For our experiment, we first collect all last layer Phi-2 embeddings (corresponding to last token), which is of size $d=2560$, for our training and testing movie reviews as our feature vectors.
-We follow the implementation details in Appendix \ref{impl_sec} and sample $P=500$ activation patterns to cater for the large dimension feature space.
+To demonstrate the real-world applicability of our method, we combine the Microsoft Phi-2 model \citep{phi2-blog} with our two-layer ReLU binary classifier for sentimental classification on the IMDB \citep{maas-EtAl:2011:ACL-HLT2011} movie review dataset.
+This dataset contains 50k online reviews labeled as positive or negative.
+Example training data can be found in Appendix \ref{ibdb_append}.
+Our active learning algorithm, paired with the cutting-plane training scheme, is tested on this task.
+For the experiment, we extract Phi-2's final-layer embeddings (size $d=2560$) as feature vectors for training and testing and sample $P=500$ activation patterns to manage the high-dimensional feature space (details in Appendix \ref{impl_sec}).

-Figure \ref{sent_plot} demonstrates our experimental results involving our method and various baselines.
-The left most figure compares the classification accuracy between our two-layer ReLU model and the linear model studied in \citep{louche2015cutting}.
-As it can be seen, our model achieves higher accuracy within same query budget compared to the linear classifier, which demonstrates the effectiveness of using a nonlinear model in this task.
-The middle plot compares our active learning method and the random sampling method, both are with two-layer ReLU model.
-As expected, our active sampling scheme identifies important data points in each iteration, which helps to train a better network within same query budget.
-The right most plot compares between our newly-introduced cutting-plane-based NN training scheme and classic stochastic gradient descent (SGD) method.
-For SGD baselines, we take one gradient step corresponding to each data query.
-For NN trained with SGD, people usually use batched data for gradient computation, thus within as few as $15$ query points, it is reasonable that SGD does not make good progress.
-On the contrary, our cutting-plane training scheme achieves higher accuracy with this tiny training budget.
+Figure \ref{sent_plot} presents our results compared to various baselines.
+The leftmost plot shows that our two-layer ReLU model achieves higher accuracy within the same query budget compared to the linear model from \citep{louche2015cutting}, highlighting the advantage of a nonlinear model.
+The middle plot compares our active learning method to random sampling, both using the two-layer ReLU model.
+As expected, our active sampling scheme identifies critical data points, enabling better performance within the same query budget.
+The rightmost plot compares our cutting-plane-based NN training with stochastic gradient descent (SGD).
+Unlike SGD, which requires batched data and struggles with as few as 15 query points, our cutting-plane training achieves higher accuracy with this minimal training budget, demonstrating its efficiency.